OpenBankingUK/opendata-api-docs-pub/bca/business-current-account.md

 ### Format Notation

-The format that we use in this document for field value assignment is:- [] enclose a set of field values.
+The format that we use in this document for field value assignment is:-
+- `[]` enclose a set of field values.

-Where there are multiple records for a particular field, we depict this as '[<record 1 value1>,<record 1 value2>…<recordn valuen>]', whilst where we are showing that there is 1 field value in 1 record, and another field value in a 2nd record, I depict this as '[<record1 value1>],[<record 2 value 1>],[<record 3 value 3>]'
+Where there are multiple records for a particular field, we depict this as `[<record 1 value1>, <record 1 value2>…<recordn valuen>]`, whilst where we are showing that there is 1 field value in 1 record, and another field value in a 2nd record, I depict this as `[<record1 value1>],[<record 2 value 1>],[<record 3 value 3>]`

-, separates individual field values within a field value set.
+- , separates individual field values within a field value set.
-“ surrounds a text or date field value.
+- “ surrounds a text or date field value.

 ## Implementation Notes